-How do you pronounce Bath?
-If you’ve long daydreamed about visiting the exquisite English city of Bath, home to Roman mineral-water baths, graceful crescents and Palladian architecture, how about heading there phonetically-prepared?
-Bath is the perfect day-trip from London, so we’ve prepared a little primer for you on how to get there, what to see there — and the mysteries of pronouncing its plain-Jane name.
+The exquisite city of Bath, home to ancient Roman baths and graceful Palladian architecture, is a perfect day-trip from London.
+We’ve prepared a little primer for you on how to get there, what to see there — and the mysteries of pronouncing its plain-Jane name.

 What on earth are we on about?
 Well, try saying the name of the place out aloud.
 Ready now: ‘Bath’… How did it sound when it left your lips?
 Most Americans are like people from northern England: they’ll pronounce it flatly and simply with one ‘a’ in the middle, just the way it’s spelt.